agusnieto77/agusnieto77/README.md

 📍 **Mar del Plata, Argentina**

-I’m currently working on computational analysis projects and monitoring of protest events and social conflicts, including:
+I am currently working on web scraping projects and computational analysis and monitoring of protest events and social conflict:

 - **ACEP** (Computational Analysis of Protest Events)